Impetus/hazelcast-ui/README.md

 4. Add IPs of the nodes on which hazelcast instance need to be run in file "hazelcast.xml" as well.In case of multiple nodes add a new `member` tag per IP.
 For testing purpose one can use localhost.
 5. By default the logs of hazelcast will be created al location : /mnt/hazelcast_logs/.
 One can update it in file hazelcast-server-log4j.properties.
 6. Got to base folder of hazelcast cluster : cd hazelcast-cluster
-7. Build the code using: mvn clean install -DskipTests
+7. Build the code using: mvn clean install
-8. Create directories needed by the cluster: sudo mkdir -p /mnt/hazelcast_logs/ /usr/local/impetus_lib/ /usr/local/impetus_lib/resources /usr/local/impetus_lib/scripts
-9. Copy the jar to relevent folder using commands :sudo cp target/hazelcast-1.0.0-jar-with-dependencies.jar /usr/local/impetus_lib
-10. Go to resources folder and copy resource files to relevant location:
-   - cd hazelcast-cluster/src/main/resources
-   - sudo cp * /usr/local/impetus_lib/resources
-11. Go to bin folder and copy resource scripts to relevant location:
-   - cd hazelcast-cluster/src/main/bin
-   - sudo cp * /usr/local/impetus_lib/scripts
+8. In target folder zipped package will get created with name "hazelcast-cluster-startup-1.0.0-pkg.tar.gz".
+9. Extract the tar using command `tar -xvzf hazelcast-cluster-startup-1.0.0-pkg.tar.gz` to the wished location.
+10. Once the tar is extracted it will create the dir `hazelcast-cluster-startup-1.0.0`.
+This dir will have `conf,bin,lib folders and hazelcast-cluster-startup-1.0.0.jar`.
+11. Add the <path to conf>/hazelcast-cluster-startup-1.0.0/conf/* into the CLASSPATH.
-12. Spawn hazelcast instance: sudo -bE /usr/local/impetus_lib/scripts/start-hazelcast.sh
+12. Spawn hazelcast instance using command: sudo -bE <path to jar>/hazelcast-cluster-startup-1.0.0/bin/start-cache.sh <Java Xmx> <Java MaxHeapFreeRatio> <Java MinHeapFreeRatio>.

-NOTE:Step 7-12 need to be executed on each node of hazelcast cluster.
+NOTE:Copy the extracted `hazelcast-cluster-startup-1.0.0` to all the nodes of Hazelcast cluster and execute #11-12 on each node of hazelcast cluster.

 Steps to load sample data in Hazelcast cluster
 =================